Catalan leader sends mixed message on independence

 In his evening address, Puigdemont instead renewed calls for a dialogue.

-"This moment calls for mediation, he said.
-He assured that he had "received various offers in the last hours" but no "positive response from the state."
+"This moment calls for mediation", he said.
+He added that he had "received several proposals in the last hours" but no "positive response from the state."

 The Spanish government rejected what it said was "blackmail".